Exploring the evolution of red and blue galaxies in different cosmic web environments using IllustrisTNG simulation: Method

 Otsu’s thresholding technique \citep{otsu79}, originally designed for image segmentation, separates data into two groups by minimizing the intra-class variance (variance within each group) and maximizing the inter-class variance (variance between groups).
 This method iterates through all possible thresholds, selecting the one that provides the optimal separation between the two classes.
 This technique is particularly useful when the data distribution is bimodal, as is the case with the $(u-r)$ colour distribution of galaxies, where we observe two peaks corresponding to the blue cloud and the red sequence.
 Recently, \cite{pandey23} proposed a method for classifying galaxies into two groups: the ``blue cloud'' (younger, star-forming galaxies) and the ``red sequence'' (older, passive galaxies) based on the Otsu's technique.

 The primary steps in this method are as follows. \begin{enumerate} \item Histogram Calculation: We first calculate the histogram of the $(u-r)$ colour for all galaxies in our sample, using a specific number of bins $M$.
 The histogram is then normalized by the total number of galaxies $N=\sum_{i=1}^{M} n_i$ where $n_i$ corresponds to the number of galaxies in the $i^{th}$ colour bin.
-This ensures that the sum of the probabilities for all bins equals to one i.e $\sum_{i=1}^{M} p_{i}=1$ where $p_{i}=\frac{n_{i}}{N}$.
+This ensures that the total probability across all bins sums to one i.e. $\sum_{i=1}^{M} p_{i}=1$ where $p_{i}=\frac{n_{i}}{N}$.

-\item Class Probabilities: For a given threshold, the galaxies are divided into two groups: blue cloud (BC) and red sequence (RS).
-The probability of each class occurring is calculated based on the proportion of galaxies in each group relative to the total sample.
-If the threshold is at the k-th bin, the blue cloud is represented by the first $k$ bins, while the red sequence is represented by the bins from $k+1$ to the end.
-The class probabilities are given by,
+\item Class Probabilities: A threshold ($k$-th bin) is chosen, dividing galaxies into blue cloud (bins $1$ to $k$) and red sequence (bins $k+1$ to $M$).
+We iterate through all possible thresholds (i.e. $k$ assumes all values between $1$ to $M-1$).
+The probability of a galaxy belonging to each class is computed.
+The class probabilities of the blue cloud (BC) and the red sequence (RS) are respectively given by,

 and

 \item Class means and Class variances: We calculate the mean colour and variance for both groups for each threshold value.

 The means of the blue cloud and the red sequence are calculated as,\\